bpliskow/BoxZendeskApp/README.md

 # Box-Zendesk Ticket Editor App
-Integrates the Box File Picker as an option on the Zendesk Ticket Editor
+Integrates the Box File Picker as an option on the Zendesk Ticket Editor.

+### Screenshot: